isomerpages/isomerpages-govtech/media/technews/_posts/2016-03-28-what-we-can-do-about-cyber-security-in-singapore.md

 ---
-layout: post
-title:  "What We can do about Cyber Security in Singapore"
+title: 'What We can do about Cyber Security in Singapore'
-permalink: "/media/technews/what-we-can-do-about-cyber-security-in-singapore"
+permalink: /media/technews/what-we-can-do-about-cyber-security-in-singapore
 category: technews
-image: "/images/technews/what-we-can-do-about-cyber-security-in-singapore-part-1.png"
+image: /images/technews/what-we-can-do-about-cyber-security-in-singapore-part-1.png

 ---

 ![What We can do about Cyber Security in Singapore](/images/technews/what-we-can-do-about-cyber-security-in-singapore-part-1.png)